milesp20/intel_nuc_led/README.md

 * it can be used with the more recent NUC10 as well
 * it tracks the more recent kernel APIs
-* currently it is very low-level, and you'll be sending and receiving bytes
+* the kernel API is very low-level, and you'll be sending and receiving bytes
-* higher-level commands like "turn the power LED to flashing red" are not implemented in the kernel module itself.
+* higher-level commands like "turn the power LED to flashing red" are not implemented in the kernel module itself, but in user space.

 This was primarily created for [UBOS](https://ubos.net/), a Linux distro for self-hosting (based on Arch) and is mostly tested there.
 But chances are you